 Will classes be offered during the summer?

 At this point in time, no required courses are being offered during the summer.
-Beginning with the summer of 2015, we expect to offer elective and continuing education courses.

 Are online courses available?

 Just how much time is needed to succeed in the MSW program at Pacific University?

 Our MSW program is challenging and rigorous.
 Serious social problems require knowledgeable, skilled and competent professionals who will make a positive difference.